When was the last time you talked to your target audience, and I mean really talked to them?

 Or are you guilty of talking at your ideal clients?

-I think it’s safe to say we’ve all had them, and we’ve probably hit that junk button quickly too.
+I think it’s safe to say we’ve all had them, and we’ve probably just hit delete, even if it’s someone we know.

-Because you know it isn’t directed to you.
-It’s generic, it’s a catch-all email sent to you because you hit one of their demographics – which could be as little as being under the age of 50.
+Because you know it isn’t directed personally to you.
+It’s generic, it’s a catch-all email sent to you because you hit one of their demographics – which could be as little as being under the age of 50, or you happen to be on their mailing list.

 There’s nothing personal, nothing that speaks directly to you.
-It’s no different to those flyers we get in the mailbox with our post.
+It’s no different to those flyers we get in the mailbox with our post that go straight in the bin.

-Do you ever sit down to write, and immediately feel like you’re back in your English classroom?
+Does writing make you feel like you’re back in the English classroom?

 If you struggle to get your head around conjunctions and apostrophes – chances are you’re not talking to your clients.